This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Ride the chairlift up Mt Norquay

-When it comes to the top things to do in Banff you can’t go past a visit to Mt Norquay.
+When it comes to the top viewpoints in Banff you can’t go past a visit to Mt Norquay.
 Mt Norquay chairlift and ski resort is located just a 10-minute drive from Banff town.
-In my personal opinion, the views from atop Mt Norquay are even better than those from the Banff gondola!
+In my personal opinion, the views from atop Mt Norquay are even better than those from the Banff Gondola!

 At the top of the Mt Norquay chairlift, you can enjoy the views from the Cliffhouse Bistro.
 This little restaurant offers incredible food (try the tacos!) as well as a large selection of drinks.
 A beer with this view can’t get any better!

 From the beginning of June to mid-October the Norquay Chairlift is open just for sightseeing.
-For $37 CAD anybody can jump on the chairlift and ride it to the top.
+For $43 CAD anybody can jump on the chairlift and ride it to the top.
 It is an awesome photo spot!
-You can also buy your tickets for cheaper in advance online.
+You can also buy your tickets in advance online.

-In the winter months (November to the end of April) Mt Norquay is open for skiing and snowboarding.
-Lift tickets cost $89 CAD per adult for a full-day with cheaper options available for half-days and children.
+In the winter months (November to the end of April), Mt Norquay is open for skiing and snowboarding.
+Lift tickets cost $97 CAD per adult for a full day with cheaper options available for half-days and children.